diegourreamendez/diegourreamendez/README.md

 - 🔬 **Research Focus**: Developing advanced multivariate models for compound extreme events in hydrology
 - 🌡️ **Climate Impact**: Analyzing the intersection of temperature, precipitation, and flood events
+- 🤖 **NLP & LLMs**: Building classification pipelines, topic modeling, and RAG systems for scientific and disaster-related text
 - 📊 **Data Science**: Building robust statistical frameworks for environmental risk assessment
 - 🤝 **Collaboration**: Open to interdisciplinary research in climate science and water resources